 - We highly encourage dog owners to act responsibly and take the necessary precautions to protect their dogs from thieves, including microchipping, fully securing their property and garden, not leaving dogs unsupervised outside or in public places, and reporting any suspicious activity to the police

-If there is an issue you feel strongly about, write a letter to your parliamentary representative lending your support to one of our many campaigns and letting them know how they can help.
+Use our dog theft template letter to write to your parliamentary representative lending your support and letting them know how they can help.
 Your emails and letters don't need to be long, in fact, the shorter the better as politicians are very busy.
 By doing this you will be playing your part in keeping the welfare of dogs on the political agenda.

 Our guide to letter writing